Things to do for Aug. 4, 2022

 • Mercer County Historical Society’s Raisch Log Cabin will be open to the public from noon to 5 p.m. each Sunday.
 The cabin is on High Street in Sharpsville, the site of the historic canal lock at the entrance to the Shenango Valley Dam.
 Parking is available across the street from the log cabin due to bridge construction.

 • Valley Baptist Church will sponsor “Healthy Wednesday” from 10 a.m. to 2 p.m.
 Aug.
-17 in Veteran Square, corner of Darr and Spearman avenues in Farrell.
+17 in Veterans Square, on Federal Street between of Darr and Spearman avenues in Farrell.
 The free event will include food and vendors, information on heart, diabetes, and cancer, a kids’ story time, children’s dentist, covid test giveaway, and a free lunch.
 All are welcome.

 • Mercer Salvation Army is sponsoring a back-to-school clothing and supplies program for students in kindergarten through 12th grade.
 Participants must live in the 16137 Zip code, meet income eligibility, and did not participate in the 2021 program.
 Applications are available from 10 a.m. to noon Aug.
 11 and Aug.
 18 at the Mercer United Methodist Church, 250 E. Butler St. Parents or guardians must provide a current photo ID, household income information, and birth certificates.
 Information: call 724-893-6031.